 SELECTION OF SUCCESSFUL PROPOSALS

-The Board reserves the right to not select any proposals for funding if the standard is not considered high enough.
+The Board reserves the right to reject all proposals for funding if the application standards are not considered high enough.

 POST SELECTION FEEDBACK